Optimised for use on light #6 to #7 rods, I make the body of a lot of lead to keep the sand eel fly pattern sinking to the ground.

-Tie the Polar Hair in front of the hook arch.
+Tie the polar hair in front of the hook arch.
 First white hair, then some flash material.
-Then again one or more layers of Polar Hair.
-Colours can be varied as you like.
+Then again one or more layers of polar hair.
+Colors can vary as you like.
 In this case chartreuse, i.e. strongly UV active.

-The body material is tied in at the back and fixed with the tying thread.
+The body material for the sand eel fly is tied in at the back and fixed with the tying thread.

 Tightly wrap the material around the lead to the front.
 Fix it to the head.

-Directly behind the eye another tuft of Polar Hair in the desired back colour of the fish.
-The material is well fixed and pulled back over the shank together with the integrated Krystal Flash.
+Directly behind the eye another tuft of polar hair in the desired back color of the fish.
+The material is well fixed and pulled back over the shank together with the integrated krystal flash.

-The 3D eyes are applied on both sides and slightly fixed so they do not slip during processing with the UV varnish.
+Apply the 3D eyes on both sides and slightly fix them so they do not slip during processing with the UV varnish.

 Now apply more UV-adhesives in several layers until a round, even body is formed.
 The resulting body is brushed and fixed with nail polish.
-The sandeel is done!
+The sand eel fly is done!

 The finished sand eel fly pattern